Article

 Phase 3: AI Empowerment

 ASUS integrates Generative AI engines into the platform, leveraging the synergy between Generative AI and existing digital technologies to enhance the application of carbon management data.
-By developing specialized AI-powered service Chatbots, the platform supports data analysis and provide knowledge support to suppliers, fully realizing the concept of AI empowerment.
+It further provides user-friendly interfaces such as a AI-powered service Chatbots, and AI-based emission factor recommendation, to assist users with GHG inventory data entry and carbon knowledge support, fully realizing the concept of AI empowerment.

 Data Empowerment - Agile, Precise Decision-Making & Value Creation